HHP 5500 - Athletic Training Techniques

 The student will learn psychomotor skills by applying various therapeutic modalities in a practical environment.
 Proper SOAP note documentation will be presented to properly record modalities in a clinical setting.
 Critical thinking skills will be applied by the student in the determination of the frequency and protocol development for each modality technique.
 Co-requisite: HHP 5710.

-The student's second clinical rotation in the ATEP.
-The student will continue to integrate clinical skills learned in the didactic component of the program into the clinical setting under the direct supervision (physically present) of an approved clinical instructor (ACI).
+The student's second clinical rotation in the GATP.
+The student will continue to integrate clinical skills learned in the didactic component of the program into the clinical setting under the direct supervision (physically present) of an approved clinical preceptor.
 This practicum course will be administered from a clinical/laboratory setting on campus.
 The student will build on skills and responsibilities from Practicum I and will learn and apply psychomotor skills/clinical proficiencies from them NATA Competencies in Athletic Training.
 This course has a lecture component.
-Prerequisites: Sports Psychology/Sociology, HHP 5625 and Permission of ATEP-Director.
+Pre-requisites: Sport Psychology/Sociology, HHP 5625 and permission of GATP-Director.
 Practicum course fee applies.

 An overview of the knowledge, skills and values that the entry-level athletic trainer must possess to recognize, treat and refer when appropriate, the general medical conditions and disabilities of athletes and others involved in physical activity.

-The student's third clinical rotation in the ATEP.
-Students will be responsible for assisting in the healthcare of athletes during practices, games, and treatment and rehabilitation under the supervision of an ACI or CI either on campus or at an off-campus affiliate site.
+The student's third clinical rotation in the GATP.
+Students will be responsible for assisting in the healthcare of athletes during practices, games, and treatment and rehabilitation under the supervision of a clinical preceptor either on campus or at an off-campus affiliate site.
 The student will apply new skills learned in the didactic component of the program.
 The student will also build on the psychomotor skills/clinical proficiencies and responsibilities from Practicum II.
 The course has a lecture component.
-Prerequisites: HHP 5725 and Permission of ATEP-Director.
+Pre-requisites: HHP 5725 and permission of GATP-Director.
 Practicum course fee applies.

 Overview of conceptualization, design, statistical analysis, and interpretation of research, including analysis of published research in the field and preparation of a literature review.